01 of 11

 Top 10 San Francisco Wedding Venues

-But if you're planning your special day here, it's easy to get overwhelmed by the hundreds of different hotels, museums, natural settings, and museums available for rentals.
-But there are a handful that really stand out as especially magical.
+But if you're planning your special day there, it's easy to get overwhelmed by the hundreds of different hotels, museums, natural settings, and museums available for rentals.
+But there a handful that really stand out as especially magical.

 Once you've seen these most romantic places in this most romantic city, you won't want to get married anywhere else.Continue to 2 of 11 below.